NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/eeCapabilities.rst

         #.
 Monte Carlo Sampling (MCS)

            a.
-Resample from existing correlated dataset of samples
+Resample from an existing correlated dataset of samples

         #. :blue:`Multi-fidelity Monte Carlo (MFMC)`